 Supporting an addicted parent can be emotionally taxing for adult children.

-- It’s important for the child to prioritize their mental health through self-care, therapy, or support groups.
+- The child needs to prioritize their mental health through self-care, therapy, or support groups.

 - A healthier, more balanced adult child is better equipped to support the parent’s recovery.